18F/18f.gsa.gov/_posts/2014-12-12-going-to-gov-college.md

 image: /assets/blog/gov-college/open-source-cfpb.png

 description: Last week, a number of teammates coordinated to put on three DigitalGov University courses that covered a range of topics, from culture change and open source to the latest in API trends.
+excerpt: Last week, a number of teammates coordinated to put on three DigitalGov University courses that covered a range of topics, from culture change and open source to the latest in API trends.

 tags:
 - training